For the Pound Cake

-3 eggs plus 3 egg yolks at room temperature
+- 3 eggs plus 3 egg yolks, room temperature

-Preheat the oven to 325˚ degrees.
-Spray a 9 by 5 inch loaf pan with nonstick cooking spray or coat lightly with butter and a dusting of flour.
+Preheat the oven to 325°F. Spray a 9x5 inch loaf pan with nonstick cooking spray or coat lightly with butter and a dusting of flour.
 In a 2 cup measuring cup, whisk together the eggs, egg yolks, water and vanilla.
 Set aside.

 Add butter to a stand mixer fitted with a paddle attachment and beat for about 1 minute.
 Add both sugars and continue to beat until very light, fluffy and pale white; about 4 minutes.